Experience a once-in-a-decade performance of the Oberammergau Passion Play before embarking on a wonderful cruise on the

 Day 9 – Cologne

 Arriving into Cologne this morning, we venture forth into this vibrant German city on a walking tour.
 We visit the resplendent cathedral, a centuries-year-old building that survived 14 aerial hits during bombing across the Second World War.
 We also wander through the many bustling squares, labyrinthine streets and see Romanesque townhouses.
 Tonight is an opportunity to dress up in our finest as we enjoy a Gala dinner with the captain and crew.
 (B, L, D)

 Day 10 - Amsterdam and the Medemblik Steam Train

 We arrive into Amsterdam this morning, the Dutch capital, where we have a choice of two excursions, the first of which is a city tour of Amsterdam.
 One of the most popular of all the European cities, Amsterdam is as modern as it is historic, as young as it is old.
 From idyllic canals and large parks, to contemporary art galleries and futuristic architecture, this is a city that boasts something for everyone.
 The second option is an excursion to Hoorn where we board the splendid Medemblik Steam Train and enjoy a nostalgic trip through splendid Dutch scenery.
+Your third option is an excursion to the Floriade Expo, the world-famous horticulture show that has been showcasing flora once a decade since 1960.
+2022's theme focuses on building green cities and is certain to be filled with both beauty and innovation.
+Visit exhibitors from more 40 countries, meander through the colorful arboretum, and immerse yourself in Dutch culture.
 (B, L, D)

 Day 11 – Tour Conclusion